-As a gold-standard for cybersecurity in the united states and the foundation for many of the new standards and regulations starting to emerge today, the National Institute of Standards and Technology’s (NIST) Cybersecurity Framework is more important than ever.
-Developed as a public and private sector collaboration led by NIST under a presidential executive order to improve critical infrastructure cybersecurity, the NIST Cybersecurity Framework core functions soon scaled beyond energy and critical infrastructure - its outcomes-based approach allowed it to apply to almost any sector and any business size.
-The NIST Framework is built on three main pillars: the Framework Core, Profiles, and Implementation Tiers.
-Here, we’ll be diving into the Framework Core and the five core functions within it: identify, protect, detect, respond, and recover.
+As a gold standard for cybersecurity in the United States and the foundation for many new standards and regulations starting to emerge today, the National Institute of Standards and Technology’s (NIST CSF) Cybersecurity Framework is more crucial than ever.
+Developed as a public and private sector collaboration led by NIST under a presidential executive order to improve critical infrastructure cybersecurity, the NIST Cybersecurity Framework core functions soon scaled beyond high-level energy and critical infrastructure - its outcomes-based approach allowed it to apply to almost any sector and any business size.
+This framework profile comprises three main pillars: the Framework Core, Profiles, and NIST Implementation Tiers.
+Here, we’ll dive into the Framework Core and the five core functions: Identify, Protect, Detect, Respond, and Recover.

-NIST defines the framework core on its official website as a set of cybersecurity activities, desired outcomes, and applicable references that are common across critical infrastructure sectors.
-The Core presents industry standards, guidelines, and practices in a manner that allows for communication of cybersecurity activities and outcomes across the organization from the executive level to the implementation/operations at a high level.
+NIST defines the framework core on its official website as a set of cybersecurity activities, desired outcomes, and applicable informative references common across critical infrastructure sectors.
+The Core presents industry standards, guidelines, and practices that allow for communication of cybersecurity activities and mission objectives across the organization from the executive level to the implementation/operations at a high level.
 The NIST CSF categories, or core functions, contribute to building a strong business foundation and help identify cybersecurity legal and regulatory requirements.
 Keep reading for a NIST Cybersecurity Framework summary and guide.

-The first function of the framework, NIST defines the identify function as calling on the need to "develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities".
-The focus of identify is on the business and how it relates to cybersecurity risk, especially taking into account the resources at hand.
+The first function of the framework, NIST defines the Identify function as calling on the need to "develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities.”
+The focus is on the business and how it relates to cybersecurity risk, especially taking into account the resources at hand.
 The outcome Categories associated with this function, for example, are:

 - Asset Management